Tailwind Nextjs Starter Blog

 I wanted to port my existing blog to Nextjs and Tailwind CSS but there was no easy out of the box template to use so I decided to create one.

-- Easy styling customization with Tailwind 2.0
+- Easy styling customization with Tailwind 2.0 and primary color attribute

 - Near perfect lighthouse score - Lighthouse report

 - Lightweight, 38kB first load JS, uses Preact in production build

 - MDX - write JSX in markdown documents!

 - Server-side syntax highlighting with line numbers and line highlighting via rehype-prism-plus

 - Support for tags - each unique tag will be its own page

 - Support for multiple authors